 Emulators included in RetroPie

-Below are all the emulators that are installed with Retropie at the time of writing this tutorial.
+Below are all the emulators installed with Retropie at the time of writing this tutorial.

 This Raspberry Pi Amiga emulator will let you play many of the classics games that you loved on this old school computer.